 Can You Put a Glass Coffee Pot on a Glass Cooktop?

-Can I Use a Glass Coffee Pot On a Glass Cooktop?
+Is It Safe to Use a Glass Coffee Pot on a Glass Cooktop?